-The Carpathian Mountains aren’t a particularly high mountain range, the maximum height in the range is only 2,655m above sea-level, so this range certainly isn’t any competition for some of the more prominent mountain ranges around the world.
+The Carpathian Mountains aren’t a particularly high mountain range as the maximum height in the range is only 2,655 m above sea-level.
+So this range certainly isn’t any competition for some of the more prominent mountain ranges around the world.

 Here is a list of the highest mountains in the Carpathian Mountain Range:

 At 2,655 m above sea-level, this is the highest peak in the Carpathian Mountains, as well as the highest peak in the High Tatras in Slovakia.
 Its pyramidal shape attracts numerous visitors despite authorities trying to place stricter restrictions on the mountain.

 The mountain’s first recorded ascent was in 1834.

 Gerlachovska veza is 2,642 m above sea-level, making it the second highest mountain in the Carpathians.
 It is located in the Northern ridge of Zadni Gerlach in the main ridge of the Slovak High Tatras.

 Lomnicky stit is one of the highest and most visited mountain peaks in the High Tatras Mountains of Slovakia.
 It is the third highest peak in the Carpathian Mountains.